 When creating a quiesced snapshot of the VM from vSphere Client interface there must be vss_manifests***.zip file generated on the datastore in the folder where this VM is:

 Under normal circumstances, the VSS manifests .zip file is not empty, however if there are some problems with the VMware tools then the outputs may be corrupted even though the VM meets the requirements for Application-consistent quiescing.

 Reinstall VMware tools.

-- If re-installation of VMware tools or other suggestions above does not help then please collect the following information after creation of the quiesced snapshot of the Exchange VM and contact Acronis Customer Central with the following diagnostic information:
+- If re-installation of VMware tools or other suggestions above does not help then please collect the following information after creation of the quiesced snapshot of the Exchange VM and contact Acronis Support with the following diagnostic information:

 - Outputs of the vssadmin list writers command from the guest OS (Exchange VM) in to check that there are no failing VSS writers.
 See VSS Log Files;

 - Windows System Information from the guest OS (Exchange VM): Start -> Run -> msinfo32 -> Save to File…